philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

     *   End to end tests
     *   Manual tests
     *   Integration tests
-    *   Setting up a Golden Master test for the occasion is also a smart move.
+    *   Setting up a [Golden Master test](https://en.wikipedia.org/wiki/Characterization_test) for the occasion is also a smart move.
-*   Use many pairs of eyes.
-Refactoring in pair or mob will drastically reduce the risk for regression.
+*   Use many pairs of eyes. **Refactoring in pair or mob will drastically reduce the risk for regression.**

 Fortunately, the gilded rose kata comes with a golden master test.
 It's a test that 'snapshots' the behavior of your code to let you refactor it.
 It's temporary because a precise snapshot is unmaintainable.
 You can learn more about the golden master technique through this live refactoring.

-TODO live refactoring at Socrates
+{% include video id="9HmVrfkzm9I" provider="youtube" %}

-The gilded rose kata uses the Approvals.cpp library to help us with Golden Master testing.
+The gilded rose kata uses the [ApprovalTests.cpp](https://github.com/approvals/ApprovalTests.cpp) library to help us with Golden Master testing.
 All we need to do is to add a set of test combination to the existing test:

 #### [cpp/test/cpp_googletest_approvaltest/GildedRoseGoogletestApprovalTests.cc](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/cpp/test/cpp_googletest_approvaltest/GildedRoseGoogletestApprovalTests.cc)